hashicorp/serf/website/source/intro/getting-started/event-handlers.html.markdown

 * `member-leave` - One or more members have gracefully left the cluster.
 * `member-failed` - One or more members have failed, meaning that they didn't properly respond to ping requests.
+* `member-update` - One or members have updated, likely to update the associated tags
 * `user` - A custom user event, covered later in this guide.

 ## Multiple Event Scripts, Filtering, And More